GET IN TOUCH

 Maybe you feel apprehensive or reluctant about beginning to meditate.
 That might be because you’ve heard one of the common misconceptions about meditation.
 These misconceptions include:

-Meditation is about controlling your mind.
 Meditation is often thought of as a tool with which people control their minds and thoughts.
 However, the opposite is actually true.
-Meditation is about acknowledging that you can’t fully control your thoughts, and accepting your mind the way it is.
+It is about acknowledging that you can’t fully control your thoughts, and accepting your mind the way it is.
 The result of this acceptance is that negative and anxious thoughts have less power.
 If you put less energy toward trying to suppress or fight against these thoughts, and instead just observe them or let them be, their control over how you feel diminishes.
 Eventually, you may learn to be able to just let go of unwanted thoughts, like a leaf floating down a stream. https://www.mindful.org/meditation/mindfulness-getting-started/

 So, are you interested in trying out meditation?
 You can start by checking out the Chopra Center’s five meditation styles for beginners.
 You might also be interested in this guided meditation practice for self love from Yoga International and meditation for inner peace from the popular YouTube yogi Adriene Mishler.
 Don’t forget to breathe!